-But time has proved his critics wrong - Juhl’s designs indeed possess longevity.
-With his artistic approach to design Juhl is one of the few who master both functionality and delicate detail.
-Although ladies no longer wear gloves like in the 1960s, Juhl’s reinvention of the traditional chest of drawers still stands the test of time more than 50 years later.
+But time has proved his critics wrong.
+Finn Juhl’s designs indeed possess longevity.
+With his artistic approach to design, Finn Juhl was one of the few who mastered both functionality and delicate detail.
+Although women no longer wear gloves like in the 1960s, Finn Juhl’s reinvention of the traditional chest of drawers still stands the test of time more than 50 years later.

-The jewelry box of a glove cabinet, with its exclusive cherrywood and brass exterior combined with a daring colorful interior, seems today like an extraordinary tribute to both the past, present and the future.
+This jewelry box of a glove cabinet is made in exclusive cherrywood and with brass exterior combined with a daring colourful interior.
+Today the Glove Cabinet is an extraordinary tribute to both the past, present and the future.

 Solid Japanese cherry with a handle in wenge and drawers in a warm and cold range of colours.

 Legs in burnished steel and wheels and fittings in brass.

 W: 69 cm

 D: 35 cm